Anamika74/AI-Powered-Ticket-Creation-and-Categorization-from-User-Input/README.md

 ---

-## Detailed Technical Workflow###🏗 Milestone 1: Data FoundationsIn this phase, we processed a large-scale dataset (47k+ rows) to create a clean "Gold Standard" for training.
+## Detailed Technical Workflow
+### Milestone 1: Data FoundationsIn this phase, we processed a large-scale dataset (47k+ rows) to create a clean "Gold Standard" for training.

 * **Text Preprocessing:** Implemented a robust cleaning pipeline:
 * Conversion to lowercase.